wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-proposal.md

 - The (required) `action`-tag specifies the action, and can be either the name, the naddr, or the note id of the action
 - The (required) `category`-tag specifies the category, and can be either the name, the naddr, or the note id of the category
 - The (optional) `score`-tag specifies the score, and is an integer between 0 and 100
+- The (optional) `confidence`-tag specifies the confidence, and is an integer between 0 and 100 (percent)
 - The (optional) `tr`-tag specifies whether the attestation is transitive and takes values `true` or `false`; if left absent, the default is `true`.

 As a paraterized replaceable event, `Trust Attestations` must also include an "a" tag, which will be a concatenation of: